top of page

 • First performance (e) on September 20, 2020, in Helsinki, Finland by Jonne Grans, guitar, Pontus Grans, contrabass and Ari Lehtonen, accordion

-Nowadays, in the times of smartphones and digital gadgets, we don't have to worry so much about winding our timepieces.
-There's no need to keep the pendulum moving and the clocks ticking.
-As the title suggests, this work is a journey inside a clockwork.
-The world of different-sized gearwheels, springs and winding knobs is a fascinating and complex labyrinth: all the little parts work together, producing the familiar tick-tock sound.
-Like a grandfather's clock, this piece starts with a heavy ticking sound of 60 beats per minute.
-The exploration of the mechanics continues, and all the new tempos and rhythms are in some relation to the original ticking seconds.
-The end is like a swan song for the soon-obsolete world of clockwork.
-TR, 2008/2023
+In today's world of smartphones and digital devices, we no longer have to worry about winding our timepieces.
+There is no need to keep the pendulum swinging or the clocks ticking.
+As the title suggests, this piece takes us on a journey inside a clockwork mechanism.
+The intricate world of various-sized gearwheels, springs, and winding knobs is a fascinating and complex labyrinth, where all the small parts work together to produce the familiar tick-tock sound.

 bottom of page